 - kosher salt and freshly-ground pepper to taste

 - In a pot over medium heat, bring salted water to a boil.
-Add linguine and cook according to manufacturer's directions for about 7 to 9 minutes or until al dente.
-Drain pasta in a colander.
+Add linguine and cook a minute shy of package directions.
+Drain well in a colander.

 - In a bowl, season shrimps with salt and pepper to taste.
 Set aside.

-- Meanwhile, in a wide pan over low heat, add butter and olive oil.
+- In a wide pan over low heat, add butter and olive oil.
 When the butter just begins to melt, add garlic.
-Cook, stirring occasionally, for about 1 to 2 minutes or until limp and aromatic.
+Cook, stirring occasionally, for about 1 to 2 minutes or until aromatic.

-- Increase heat to medium, stirring garlic regularly.
+- Increase heat to high heat, stirring garlic regularly to prevent from burning.
 Add shrimps and cook, stirring regularly, for about 3 to 4 minutes or just until color changes to pink.

 - Add wine and lemon juice and cook for about 1 to 2 minutes.

 - Add pasta, parsley, and lemon zest.
 Season with salt and pepper to taste.

 - Continue to cook, tossing to combine, for about 1 minute or until heated through and noodles are coated with sauce.

 - .
 Garnish with lemon slices and Parmesan cheese, if desired.
 Serve hot.